getsolus/help-center-docs/docs/packaging/updating-an-existing-package.md

 - Optional: A link to the upstream release notes page.
 - Include your Test Plan.

+`git commit` on [an initialized repository](prepare-for-packaging.md#initialize-git-hooks) will automatically open your editor with the correct template.
+Note that lines starting with a `#` will be ignored by Git and do not need to be removed.

-Here is an example in our standard format (make sure to check the box in the checklist):
+Here is an example in our standard format:

 ```
 foo: Update to 1.2.3